helloicyvodka/ggvita/README.md

 load_all(the_file_cloned_to)
 ```

-If there is any problem, welcome to email me ~
+If there is any problem, welcome to email me.